chen1649chenli/personal-academic-web/content/publication/employment-verification-2021/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Forthcoming at ***Marketing Science***"
+publication: "Accepted at ***Marketing Science***"
 publication_short: ""

 abstract: "What is the value of verified employment data in consumer lending?
 We study this question using a data set covering all employment verification inquiries to Equifax.
 Using a difference-in-differences approach, we analyze the changes in applicants' loan outcomes after their employers join Equifax's digital verification system, which provides lenders with an efficient way of accessing the (employer-) verified employment data in auto loan applications.
 Holding the employment status constant, we find that the availability of digitally verified data significantly expands credit access: the loan origination rate increases by 35.5% on average, and is more significant among deep subprime (146%) and subprime consumers (44%).
 The interest rates charged on these loans  rise only slightly.
 The expanded credit access also benefits lenders, with an estimated 19.6% increase in profit.
 This is because the benefit of the market expansion effect dominates the cost of a higher delinquency risk among the expanded loan portfolio.
-Our results suggest that, besides seeking new data sources, managers and policymakers should also consider ways to extract more value from existing data.
-The economic benefit of doing so can be sizable without additional privacy concerns perceived by the consumers."
+Our results suggest that, besides seeking new data sources, managers and policy makers should also consider ways to extract more value from existing data."

 # Summary.
 An optional shortened abstract.
 summary: ""